 In addition to NICE Software, FileCatalyst has been employed by ADGas, HESS and Tullow Oil, and other natural resource companies, to increase efficiency, security and reliability of big data transfers.

 “No industry is immune to increasing file sizes and the increased reliance on big data,” Bailey said.
-“We don’t mind through, in fact, the bigger the files, the better.”
+“We don’t mind though, in fact, the bigger the files, the better.”